Toolkit ShelfFind

 Mortgage affordability formula

-The calculator subtracts estimated taxes, insurance, and HOA before estimating a loan amount from the remaining principal-and-interest budget.
+The calculator subtracts estimated monthly property taxes, homeowners or mortgage insurance, and HOA dues before estimating a loan amount from the remaining principal-and-interest budget.

 How to use